Why don’t we have drop-ins?

 Are there some strategies for learning from a video?

-1. Look at all of the tutorials to see which one has a teaching style that suits you.
+- Look at several of the tutorials to see which one has a teaching style that suits you.

-2. Note the room orientation used by the tutorial.
-Tutorials oriented on a diagonal may confuse some.
+- Note the tutorial’s room orientation.
+Tutorials oriented on a diagonal may confuse some dancers.

-3. Learn one section at a time (just like we do in class)
+- Learn one section at a time (just like we do in class).

-4. Walk through each section a few times with the step names (just like we do in class)
+- Walk through each section a few times with the step names (just like we do in class).

-5. Then walk through the dance with the counts
+- Then walk through the dance with the counts.